TechnicalPursuit/karma-tibet/README.md

 is that you should install your launcher plugins in the same fashion.
 In other words, if you install karma globally install your plugins globally as well.

-TIBET defaults to Chrome and PhantomJS as the standard launchers for testing so you would use the following commands for a project-local installation (or simply add -g for a global installation):
+TIBET defaults to Chrome as the initial launcher for testing so you would use the following commands for a project-local installation (or simply add -g for a global installation):

 ```
 $ npm install --save-dev karma
 $ npm install --save-dev karma-chrome-launcher
-$ npm install --save-dev karma-phantomjs-launcher
 ```

 Once Karma is installed use the following npm command to install `karma-tibet`: